andreeaThePenguin/KetchupMaze/README.md

 - src/menus/HardGameMenu.c
 - src/util/MemUtils.c

-Partial:
+Partially, added code to the following existing files:
 - src/menus/Menus.h
 - src/menus/Menus.c
 - src/menus/MainMenu.c

-### Descreire implementare functii
+### Description of functions implemented
-Initial, am cautat sa inteleg proiectul sursa, pentru a integra cat mai bine jocul in acesta.
-Necesitatea functiilor a fost dedusa treptat, observand portiunile de cod ce se repeta / sunt foarte complexe in scriere. <br>
+Initially, I tried to understand the source project, in order to integrate the game into it as well as possible.
+The need for the functions was deduced gradually, observing the portions of the code that are repeated / are very complex to write. <br>
-Majoritatea functiilor utilizate se afla in src/menus/GameUtils.c, iar implementarile principale sunt:
+Most of the functions used are in src/menus/GameUtils.c, and the main implementations are:

-#### Desenarea labirintului - DrawMaze()
+#### Labyrinth drawing - DrawMaze()
-Urmeaza modelul desnearii logo-ului bootloaderului sursa. <br>
+The pattern of drawing the source bootloader logo follows. <br>
-Astfel, se defineste un array de tip CHAR8 pentru fiecare maze de desenat.
-Se foloseste CHAR8 deoarece culorile UEFI sunt definite astfel (prin etichete, de ex.: EFI_RED, EFI_GREEN). <br>
+Thus, a CHAR8 type array is defined for each maze to be drawn.
+CHAR8 is used because UEFI colors are defined this way (by tags, eg: EFI_RED, EFI_GREEN). <br>
-Se definesc dimensiunile array-ului (2 dimensiuni - se va accesa ca o matrice), si coordonatele coltului din stanga sus, de unde se va incepe desenarea.
-Se foloseste wrapperul proiectului sursa: DrawImage(...), ce foloseste UEFI Graphics Output Protocol.
+Next are defined the dimensions of the array (2 dimensions - it will be accessed as a matrix), and the coordinates of the top left corner, where the drawing will start.
+The source project wrapper used: DrawImage(...), which uses the UEFI Graphics Output Protocol.

-#### Schimbarea culorii - DrawMazeColor(CHAR8 maze_color)
+#### Color change - DrawMazeColor(CHAR8 maze_color)
-Se definesc array-uri de tip CHAR8 diferite pentru fiecare culoare + un array pe care se va plimba caracterul.
-Nu este o metoda eficienta, insa este singura gasita momentan, datorita macro-urilor necesare (#define).
-Functia primeste culoarea dorita si deseneaza pe ecran maze-ul dorit ca si culoare, copiind de fiecare data maze-ul in care se va deplasa caracterul.
+Different CHAR8 type arrays are defined for each color + an array on which the character will move.
+It is not an efficient method, but it is the only one found at the moment, thanks to the necessary macros (#define).
+The function receives the desired color and draws the desired maze on the screen as a color, copying each time the maze in which the character will move.

-#### Deplasarea caracterului - int moveInMaze(int pos, int height, int moves[4])
+#### Character movement - int moveInMaze(int pos, int height, int moves[4])
-Functia foloseste UEFI Standard Input Text Protocol, si defineste mutarile posibile intr-o anumita pozitie, facand legatura cu desenarea in maze a acestora.<br>
+The function uses the UEFI Standard Input Text Protocol, and defines the possible moves in a certain position, making the connection with their drawing in the maze.<br>
-Functia primeste pozitia pentru care se definesc mutarile (pos), inaltimea maze-ului (height), si un array in care se specifica pozitiile (moves[4]).
-Ordinea tastelor este W, A, S, D (sus, stanga, jos, dreapta), iar pozitiile posibile sunt marcate cu 1, cele imposibile cu 0.
-Un exemplu de array: [1, 0, 0, 0], inseamna ca singura mutare valida este in sus (tasta W).
+The function receives the position for which the moves are defined (pos), the height of the maze (height), and an array in which the positions are specified (moves[4]).
+The order of the keys is W, A, S, D (up, left, down, right), and the possible positions are marked with 1, the impossible ones with 0.
+An example of an array: [1, 0, 0, 0], means that the only valid move is up (W key).

-### Probleme intampinate
+### Encountered problems

-#### Performantele video
+#### Video performance
-Jocul efectueaza o multime de operatii cu Graphics Output Protocol, solictiand memoria video.
-La fiecare mutare valida in maze, imaginea acestuia se va reincarca, la fel si in cazul schimbarii culorii, de exemplu. <br>
+The game performs a lot of operations with the Graphics Output Protocol, crowding the video memory.
+With each valid move in the maze, its image will be reloaded, as well as in the case of color change, for example. <br>
-Incercarea de a implementa labirinturi mai complexe va solicita memoria video, suficient incat sa produca un deranj vizual: timpul de incarcare a liniilor va creste iar "refresh-ul" labirintului se face foarte lent.<br><br>
+The attempt to implement more complex mazes will crowd the video memory, enough to produce a visual disturbance: the loading time of the lines will increase and the "refresh" of the maze is very slow.<br><br>
-Rezolvarea problemei ar implica regandirea intregii implementari a mutarilor in maze, insa este luata in considerare pe viitor pentru progresul proiectului.
+Solving the problem would involve rethinking the entire implementation of the moves in the mazes, but it is taken into account in the future for the progress of the project.

-#### Warning-uri inutile
+#### -W-unused-function warnings
-La compilare, apar warning-uri de tipul -W-unused-function, deoarece functiile utile nu sunt utilizate in acelasi fisier, ci in alte fisiere.<br><br>
+When compiling, warnings of the type -W-unused-function appear, because the useful functions are not used in the same file, but in other files.<br><br>
-Pentru o compilare "curata", s-au adaugat pragma-uri in aceste cazuri.
+For a "clean" compilation, pragmas were added in these cases.